Purpose

 Early resolution

-- Although a formal complaints form is not required at this stage, the Brighten Institute Australia (BIA) staff member is obligated to complete the Complaints Form and record it in the Complaints Register to risk manage escalation
+• Although a formal complaints form is not required at this stage, the BIA staff member is obligated to complete the Complaints Form and record it in the Complaints Register as a risk management measure

-- Where a student is involved, the Complaints Form must also be retained on the student file
+• Where a student is involved, the Complaints Form must also be retained on their student file

 Making a complaint

-- In the case where early resolution has not resulted in a positive outcome, the complainant may complain using the Complaints Form which may be filled in by the complainant directly or by the relevant Brighten Institute Australia (BIA) staff member that facilitates the complaints process
+• In cases where early resolution has not resulted in a positive outcome, the complainant may appeal the decision using the Complaints Form which may be filled in by the complainant directly or by the relevant Brighten Institute Australia (BIA) staff member that facilitates the complaints process

 Complaint Handling Process